Strappazzon/drg-mint-notag/.github/README.md

 The latest release is available on the [Releases page](https://github.com/Strappazzon/drg-mint-notag/releases/latest).

-> [!NOTE]
+### Compatibility

-> This fork is tested on Windows and the Steam version of the game.
+This fork is tested on Windows and the Steam version of the game.

 ### Linux Support